-We strategically focus on pick-up stores, which accounted for 91.3% of our stores as of March 31, 2019.
+We strategically focus on pick-up stores, which accounted for 93.3% of our stores as of September 30, 2019.
 Pick-up stores are small-sized stores where our customers can pick up their orders or have their orders delivered to them.
 We leverage delivery services to achieve greater geographic coverage and serve more customers when we expand into new areas and cities.
 As our pick-up store network density increases, it becomes more convenient for customers to pick up orders from nearby stores and hence the demand for delivery typically decreases.
-Our delivery orders as a percentage of total orders was 61.7% in the first quarter of 2018 and 62.2% in the second quarter of 2018, which decreased to 51.4% in the third quarter of 2018 and 40.8% in the fourth quarter of 2018 and further to 27.7% in the first quarter of 2019.
+Our delivery orders as a percentage of total orders was 61.7% in the first quarter of 2018 and 62.2% in the second quarter of 2018, which decreased to 51.4% in the third quarter of 2018, 40.8% in the fourth quarter of 2018 and to 27.7% in the first quarter of 2019 and further to 19.8% in the second quarter of 2019 and 12.8% in the third quarter of 2019.

 Our pick-up stores are typically located in areas with high demand for coffee, such as office buildings, commercial areas and university campuses.
 These stores generally range from 20 to 60 square meters in size and have limited seating.
-Such store set-up allows us to get closer to our customers and expand rapidly by virtue of the low rental and decoration costs.
+Such store set-up allows us to get closer to our coffee customers and expand rapidly by virtue of the low rental and decoration costs.
 Most of our pick-up stores are located within 500 meters of populated areas, according to the Frost & Sullivan Report.
 We expect to further increase the density of our pick-up store network.